 I have given this a respectable grade of B+ because although it’s a small niche, it’s been consistently growing year over year.

-Wall Street Journal recently called my chosen niche, a “growth industry”.
+The Wall Street Journal recently called my chosen niche, a “growth industry.”
 In 2012, established companies in this space reported a 39% increase in sales of this particular niche.

-Take a look at a Google Trends report I pulled.
-I searched for several keywords that are associated with my choice niche.
+Take a look at a Google Trends report I pulled: I searched for several keywords that are associated with my chosen niche.
 You can see a fairly steady climb since 2010 for the major keywords.

-I have given this a grade of B+ because as I mentioned, it’s a growing market, but I’m not sure how long I can see it maintaing it’s continue growth pattern.
+I have given this a grade of B+ because, as I mentioned, it’s a growing market, but I’m not sure how long I can see it maintaining its continued growth pattern.

 I am holding back from giving this criterion a higher grade as I believe more and more stores will begin stocking similar products in the near future.

 My primary target market for my chosen product/niche are young professional males.
 I have jotted down some attributes of my target market below.
-This is not and not suppose to be an in depth analysis, it’s simply my thoughts from my personal knowledge and some cursory Google searches on the market.
+This is not supposed to be an in-depth analysis, it’s simply my thoughts from my personal knowledge and some cursory Google searches on the market.

 The primary reason I gave this criterion an A is because I am essentially the target consumer for my particular product/niche.
 This gives me the advantage of being able to better understand the target market and market accordingly.